paguro/browser-detection/README.md

 ## Getting started

-To add the _Browser Detection_ library to your project:
+To add _Paguro's Browser Detection_ library to your project:

 ```
 $ yarn add @paguro/browser-detection